Lille Kongensgade

 Lille Kongensgade (lit.
-"Little King's Street) is a back street located south of and roughly parallel with the Østergade section of Strøget in central Copenhagen, Denmark, linking Kongens Nytorv in the east with Nikolaj Plads in the west.
+"King's Little Street) is a back street located south of and roughly parallel with the Østergade section of Strøget in central Copenhagen, Denmark, linking Kongens Nytorv in the east with Nikolaj Plads in the west.
 The entire south side of the first part of the street (to Bremerholm) is occupied by the Magasin du Nord department store.

 History

 The street was created in the 16th century when the king redeveloped a portion of the garden of King John's Wine House in Vingårdsstræde.
 A row of narrow houses were constructed along the south side of the new street and let out to civil servants and lower-ranking court employees such as skippers and carpenters.
 It was known as the "King's Long Row" (Danish: Kongens Lange Boder).
-The street was initially simply called Kongensgade (King's Street) but received its current name when Ny Kongensgade was renamed Store Kongensgade (Great King's Street) to prevent confusion between the two streets.
+The street was initially simply called Kongensgade (King's Street) but received its current name when Ny Kongensgade was renamed Store Kongensgade (King's Great Street) to prevent confusion between the two streets.
 It is unclear exactly when the name change occurred.